Andie1991/datapretoria2020/hands-on/03-FirstManagedJob.md

 small program in C. If you aren't an expert C programmer, fear not.
 We will hold your hand throughout this process.

-Create a file called simple.c using your favorite editor.
+Create a file called simple.sh using your favorite editor.
 Put it anywhere you like in your home directory.
 In that file, put the following text.
 Copy and paste is a good choice: